-A. The Employer will reimburse travel and per diem expenses for Union representatives attending on official time the meetings and other activities referenced in Section 2 (excluding 7, 8, 11, 12, and 13) and Section 3 of this Article in which the Employer is an active participant and, when both Parties are directed to a specified third party (FSIP mediation-arbitration).
-Events before a third party covered by Article 17 Grievance Procedures are not covered by this section.
-The reimbursement obligations for participation in negotiations are as set forth in Section 5 below.

-- B. The Employer will also reimburse travel and per diem expenses of employees and Union representatives necessarily incurred to attend joint activities with the Employer, excluding the Union's convention (see Article 14 Consultation) in accordance with applicable Governmentwide regulations. - C. The Employer will reimburse employees' travel and per diem to attend on official time the meetings, hearings and other activities set forth in Section 3 of this Article to the extent the employees are: - 1.
+- A. The Employer will reimburse travel and per diem expenses for Union representatives attending on official time the meetings and other activities referenced in Section 2 (excluding 7, 8, 11, 12, and 13) and Section 3 of this Article in which the Employer is an active participant and when both Parties are directed to participate in a specified third party proceeding (FSIP mediationarbitration).
+The reimbursement obligations for participation in negotiations covered by Article 17 are set forth in Section 5 below. - B. The Employer will also reimburse travel and per diem expenses of employees and Union representatives, necessarily incurred to attend joint activities with the Employer, excluding the Union's convention (see Article 14 Consultation), in accordance with applicable Governmentwide regulations. - C. Management will reimburse employees' travel and per diem to attend on official time the meetings, hearings and other activities set forth in Section 3 of this Article when they are reasonable, necessary, and in the public's interests, to the extent the employees are: - 1.
 The subject of or involved in a formal discussion or an examination covered by 5 U.S.C.
 7114(a)(2); - 2.
 The Employer has requested the employee to attend; or - 3.
-The employee is required to attend by rule, law or regulation. - D. The Union will give reasonable consideration to the most cost effective means for participation in meetings.
+The employee is required to attend by rule, law, or regulation.

+D. The Union will give reasonable consideration to the most cost-effective means for participation in meetings.